 Each candidate is asked to submit a short statement [comprising no more than 13 lines when constrained by a space 5 1/2" X 2 1/4" (approximately 1,250 characters)] via the web.
-Statements will be posted on the SA website, published in the Cornell Daily Sun, and used on the ballot.
+Statements will be posted on the SA website, published in the Cornell Daily Sun, and used on the ballot displayed in informational materials published by the Elections Committee.
 Statements may not include names of any political coalitions.